binzam/bt-shop_ecommerce-website/README.md

 4. Set up the environment variables:
 5. Create a .env file in the backend directory
-6. Add the necessary environment variables (i.e database connection URL, PORT, JWT_SECRET_KEY)
+6. Add the necessary environment variables (i.e mongodb connection URL, PORT, JWT_SECRET_KEY)
 7. Start the development server on both directories: npm run dev
 8. Open your browser and visit http://localhost:5173 to view the website.